nickwallen/metron-ui-blog/README.md

 #### Index Template

 To work with the Squid data in Kibana, we need to ensure that the data is landing in the search index with the correct data types.
 This can be achieved by defining an index template.

-Create a file named `squid_index.template` using the following content.
-This defines all of the fields expected within the Squid data along with their data types.
+Run the following command to create an index template for Squid.

 ```
+curl -XPOST ec2-52-40-44-64.us-west-2.compute.amazonaws.com:9200/_template/squid_index -d '
 {
   "template": "squid_index*",
   "mappings": {